Brake van: The guard's duties

-A later job of the guard was the provision of side lamps on brake vans.
+A later job for the guard was to provide side lamps on brake vans.
 The white lamp is the tail lamp, whilst the grey lamps are the side lamps, along with the standard tail lamp (showing red to the rear and sides) required on the rear of every train.
 The side lamps showed a white light towards the front and a red light to the side/rear.
-The front-facing lamps were an indication to the locomotive crew that the train was still complete, whilst the provision of extra red lights to the rear was an additional safety measure.
-Due to the very low chance of all three lights being out at once, it was stipulated that a freight train passing without any lamps on the rear had split and that the rear portion was potentially running away.
-These side lamps were used on passenger trains before the adoption of continuous brakes on such trains.
+The front-facing lamps indicated to the locomotive crew that the train was still complete, whilst the provision of extra red lights at the rear was an additional safety measure.
+Due to the very low chance of all three lights being out at once, it was stipulated that a freight train passing without any lamps on the rear had split, and that the rear portion was potentially running away.
+These side lamps were used on passenger trains before the adoption of continuous braking.

-A further purpose for these side lamps was altering the colour of illumination lamps.
-Because the red indication was provided by a removable filter, a white light could be shown to the rear of the train when needed.
-This could be used to indicate to a train on a parallel faster line that the slower freight train showing the white light was travelling in the same direction but on another line, presenting no danger of a collision.
-The white lamp would be on the side closest to the faster running line, and would be deployed on relief or slow lines where faster running lines ran parallel with no more than one other line intervening, or on loops or refuge sidings next to running lines.
-In an emergency, the guard could attract the attention of other railway staff by reversing these side lights, so that red lights shone forward to alert the locomotive crew, and any other railway staff that saw them.
+Another purpose of these side lamps was to alter the colour of their illumination.
+Because a removable filter provided the red indication, a white light could be shown to the rear of the train when needed.
+This could be used to indicate to a train on a parallel, faster line that the slower freight train showing the white light was travelling in the same direction but on another line, posing no danger of collision.
+The white lamp would be on the side closest to the faster-running line and would be deployed on relief or slow lines where faster-running lines ran parallel with no more than one intervening line, or on loops or refuge sidings next to running lines.
+In an emergency, the guard could attract the attention of other railway staff by reversing these side lights, so that red lights shone forward to alert the locomotive crew and any other railway staff who saw them.